flapjack/flapjack.io/source/docs/1.0/usage/IMPORTING.md

 The format of these files is identical to the format required by the API functions [POST /contacts](../../jsonapi/#create-contacts) and [POST /entities](../../jsonapi/#create-entities), consult the API documentation for the data specification.
 There are also some examples below.

-The `flapjack-populator` script populates the event processing/notification database with entities and contacts.
+The `flapjack import` script populates the event processing/notification database with entities and contacts.
 This initialises the entities for which checks will be monitored, which contacts are interested in which entities, and the notification details for these contacts (email address, mobile number for SMS, etc.).

 The import process will delete any existing matching object (matching on ID) before importing the new details, so if an object is being updated, the whole object must be exported.
 In this way we can handle the removal of an email address in the media hash for example.
 The operation on Redis is wrapped in a transaction, so the update is atomic.